Corporate tax breaks cost U.S. schools billions of lost revenue: report

 More than half of the districts did not report any such losses - in many cases because the new accounting rule appeared to have been “simply ignored,” the report said.

-In Oregon’s Washington County, Intel Corp and Genentech Inc [ROGING.UL] have both been getting a property tax exemption on capital projects for years.
+In Oregon’s Washington County, Intel Corp (INTC.O) and Genentech Inc [ROGING.UL] have both been getting a property tax exemption on capital projects for years.
 Its Hillsboro School District lost nearly $97 million in fiscal 2017, more than any district in the country, the report found.

 The School District of Philadelphia, which only last year regained control from state officials after climbing out of a deep fiscal crisis, lost the second most revenue at $62 million.